neondatabase/neon/docs/rfcs/027-pageserver-migration.md

   read unavailability of very recent LSNs)
 - Workload balancing: this RFC defines the mechanism for moving tenants around, not the higher level logic for deciding who goes where.
+- Defining all possible configuration flows for tenants: the migration process defined in this RFC demonstrates the sufficiency of the pageserver API, but is not the only kind of configuration change the control plane will ever do.
+  The APIs defined here should let the control plane move tenants around in whatever way is needed while preserving data safety and read availability.

 ## Impacted components